BitzaWolf/gregharrisart/README.md

 # Zenphoto Image CMS
 This site uses Zenphoto CMS so my friend can more easily upload photos and attach metadata to them.

+While I'm not a fan of the code styling used by the library, I am handicapped by what I can build.
+I have limited access on my hosting plan so I can’t use handy tools like Symfony or NPM – I can only run basic PHP scripts.